Healthy Prayer Plant (Maranta leuconeura) in medium, also known as Prayer Plant

 About Prayer Plant

 In the wild, Prayer Plant is native to Brazilian tropical forests in Asia, a distribution that still informs cultivation behavior.
 In ecological terms, it thrives in warm understory or open tropical habitats with seasonal rainfall and stands out for its marbled foliage.
-By the 20th century, the species had shifted from regional cultivation to broader commercial production as horticulture scaled globally.
+A practical check: by the 20th century, the species had shifted from regional cultivation to broader commercial production as horticulture scaled globally.
 Its ongoing popularity in houseplant culture comes from dependable growth and flexible placement across many interior styles.
 The plant's staying power comes from dependable growth, adaptable placement, and a form that remains recognisable over time.

 Family: Marantaceae · Genus: Maranta